kyverno/chainsaw/.release-notes/main.md

 - Added support for running chainsaw without a Kubernetes cluster
 - Automatically add json schemas when converting tests from kuttl to chainsaw
+- Added support for passing arbitrary values when invoking `chainsaw test`

 ## 🔧 Fixes 🔧